Division of Student Affairs

 Aubie, Auburn University’s tiger mascot, is in his 38th season as a spirit leader and goodwill ambassador for Auburn University.
 A popular character among Auburn fans and one of the most animated mascots in the country, Aubie is the living spirit of Auburn.

 It is often said Women love him, Children adore him, and Men want to be him.
 He’s a nine-time UCA National Champion, the most of any mascot, and the first to be inducted into the Mascot Hall of Fame.

 Auburn Answers is SGA’s campus feedback system.
 Through the website or one of the kiosks across campus students can input their feedback.
 That feedback is given to an SGA cabinet member who will work with the right administrators to address the issue.
 Got a compliment?
 Compliant?
 Question?
 Fill out a submission and let us know!

 Spring Up is a one semester leadership development program that runs every January-April.
-This program is designed for second semester freshman-seniors who are looking to grow as a leader at Auburn and get connected to involvement opportunities on campus.
+This program is designed for freshmen and sophomores who are looking to grow as a leader at Auburn and get connected to involvement opportunities on campus.
 Each group meets weekly and will participate in activities and hear from student leaders from many of Auburn’s largest campus organizations.

-Applications open November 1st on AUinvolve!
-Contact out Spring Up Staff for more information.
+Applications open October 8 on AUinvolve!
+Contact our Spring Up Staff for more information.